Teacher Education Institute

 Trends and Issues in Reading Instruction

 Recent and rapid changes to the field of reading education make it difficult for busy classroom teachers to stay informed.
 This course is designed to introduce the significant issues facing reading teachers and school leaders that may require modification to curriculum, programs, policies, procedures, and assessment of literacy achievement.
-Class participants will be engaged in discussions on these important and varied issues, will analyze solutions found in the readings, and will suggest solutions based on their experiences.
+Participants will be engaged in discussions on these important and varied issues, will analyze solutions found in the readings, and will suggest solutions based on their experiences.
 In addition, class participants will review their local classrooms, schools, and districts for the status or the presence of these issues and the steps that may have been taken to resolve them.

 Carlow University ED 659 • Madonna University EDU 5830.19 • Mercy University EDUT 560

-Artfully Teaching the Science of Reading by Chase Young, David Paige, and Timothy V. Rasinski.
+The required text for this course is Artfully Teaching the Science of Reading by Chase Young, David Paige, and Timothy V. Rasinski.

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from one of our partner institutions below.
 Professional development participants receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes, and 60 hours of professional development credit for online classes.